Skip to content

 Phase 2: Sigstore signing

-Registry-side validation Verify signature on publish before storing ~50 lines
+• Registry-side signature verification on publish

 Unresolved questions